Disq-Code-Bot/dyarn/README.md

 - new features: fork this repo and create a new branch under this name format "feature/<feature-name>"
 - fixes: fork this repo and create a new branch following this format "fix/<fix-name>" (in both cases open a pul request when finished)

+### *Fun fact*
+Yes, we use dyarn to develop and test... well, dyarn...
+Kinda paradoxical don't you think?

+Like, using a wrench to fix this same wrench...?